Koredotcom/docs/docs/xo/channels/call-properties.md

 <p>
 <a href="https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/voice-call-properties/#Configuring_Grammar">See below for a detailed configuration for Grammar syntax</a>. \
+!!! note
-<strong>Note</strong>: If the <strong>Enable Transcription </strong>option is enabled for the VA along with specifying the source of the transcription engine, defining grammar isn’t mandatory.
+If the <strong>Enable Transcription </strong>option is enabled for the VA along with specifying the source of the transcription engine, defining grammar isn’t mandatory.
 </li>
 </ul>
 </li>